Javascript is not enabled.

 • Find out more about how we’re fighting for you every day in Congress and across the country.

 • AARP is your fierce defender on the issues that matter to people 50-plus.
-Become a member, or renew your membership today.
+Become a member or renew your membership today.

 At the same time, people 50 and older are the fastest-growing population experiencing homelessness in the country, many for the first time.

-“There is such a stereotype everywhere of who is homeless,” said Marcy Thompson, vice president of programs and policy at the National Alliance to End Homelessness.
+“There is such a stereotype everywhere of who is homeless,” said Marcy Thompson, vice president for programs and policy at the National Alliance to End Homelessness.
 “We don’t think of older adults or our grandparents or parents, and we should because they’re the most at risk at this point.”

-The program awards tax credits to homebuilders for building or renovating low-income housing.
-The One Big Beautiful Bill Act, signed into law by President Trump on July 4, expanded and made changes to the program.
+AARP has also worked to support other changes in housing for older adults.
+We backed the expansion of the Low-Income Housing Tax Credit (LIHTC), which awards tax credits to homebuilders for building or renovating low-income housing.
+The One Big Beautiful Bill Act, signed into law by Trump on July 4, 2025, expanded and made changes to the program.

 “The incentive provided through the LIHTC is critical because rental income and returns from investment in affordable housing are not always enough to cover project costs,” wrote Brad Gudzinas in an AARP Public Policy Institute brief.